celiakwan/erc20-token-scam/README.md

     ![Balance after hacking](./img/9.png)

 ### Phishing Attack Prevention
 Check the full transaction details carefully before confirming any transactions.
 In this phishing website, the ticket fee is intentionally set to a price same as the estimated transaction fee so as to mislead the users.
 In fact, the transaction fee is just a service charge you should pay along with the ticket fee.
-From the example above, if we expand the transaction details, we can see the amount that allows hacker to spend is 9.9999999999e-8 TOX (99999999999).
+From the example above, if we expand the transaction details, we can see the amount that the hacker is allowed to spend is 9.9999999999e-8 TOX (99999999999).
 It is extremely dangerous to authorize any accounts to spend your tokens without checking the amount in Permission.
 <br/>
 ![Transaction details](./img/10.png)

 ### Account Cleanup
-If you want to clean up your accounts and play again, you may need to clean the cache and artifacts using the following command.
+If you want to clean up your accounts and play again, you may need to remove the cache and artifacts using the following command.
 Then restart Hardhat Network, recompile and redeploy the Token smart contract.
 ```
 npx hardhat clean
 ```

-To reset the nonce for a account in the MetaMask wallet, navigate to Settings, go into Advanced and click Reset Account.
+To reset the nonce for an account in the MetaMask wallet, navigate to Settings, go into Advanced and click Reset Account.
 <br/>
 ![Settings](./img/11.png)
 <br/>